The Ontario Condo Board Guide to Success

 At Tribe, our Property Managers are known as Community Managers.
 This is because we take a people-forward approach to property management.

 PS.
-The Condominium Board of Ontario requires Board members to take an online course (approx. 3 hours) to educate themselves on the general knowledge of operating a Condo Board.
+The Condominium Authority of Ontario requires Board members to take an online course (approx. 3 hours) to educate themselves on the general knowledge of operating a Condo Board.
 This course must be taken within the first 6 months of being elected.

 Even with multiple years of experience and a hardworking team, it is expected a Condo Board will face challenges.
 Luckily, we've compiled a list of challenges and common issues Condo Boards in Ontario face and how to solve them.